thatryan/gravity-forms-sass/README.md

 ## Contribute

-If you want to help out, sweet!
-I just started this and there is a lot to do I am sure....
+Want to help out?
+Awesome!

+Please don't make pull requests against the `master` branch.
+This is the latest, stable code.
+You can make a pull request against the `dev` (future release) branch.

 ## TODO